EDU Prompt Lab by La EJE for designing educational prompts with pedagogical judgement and artificial intelligence

 Time, modality, resources, technology, space, participation or attention limits.

 Think of real risks: boredom, AI dependency, impossible logistics, flashy but empty activity.
+Hint: name what you want to avoid.
+AI often repeats clichés if you do not set limits.

 3. What do you need from AI right now?